jcarouth/carouth.com/source/_posts/windows10-dev-environment-git.md

 ---
 extends: _layouts.post
 section: content
-title: "Windows10 Development Environment: Setting up Git"
+title: "Windows 10 Development Environment: Setting up Git"
-date: 2020-05-11
+date: 2020-05-10
 description:
 featured: true
 categories: [Development, Windows10]
 excerpt: I haven't really used Windows since 2008 or so but I recently built a new PC and wanted to see what it would be like to work on Windows.
 This article covers how I set up git natively in PowerShell.
+published: true
 ---
 I recently built a PC for myself and decided that after a long time of not using Windows I would give it a shot.
 I think I switched to a Linux desktop around the time Vista came out and have been using Linux and OS X professionally and personally since then.
 Over the summer of 2019 I played around with building a development environment on a computer I was setting up for my son, but didn't give it the attention it needed and abandoned that project quickly.
 Fast forward to today and I have a machine I'd like to build into a usable environment for me so I wanted to do things "right."
 The first order of business is to have the ability to write this blog.